Kigo, Uganda: Location

 0°12'25.0"N, 32°35'38.0"E (Latitude:0.206944; Longitude:32.593889).

 Overview

 Kigo is located in fast-growing Ssabagabo Municipality, which is predominantly affluent and residential.

-The Lake Victoria Serena Resort, one of the two Serena Hotels properties in the country, with its expansive 9-hole golf course is located in this neighborhood.
+The Lake Victoria Serena Resort, one of the two Serena Hotels properties in the country, with a 9-hole golf course, is located in this neighborhood.

-Mirembe Villas a residential development of upmarket apartments and condominiums lies immediately east to the Serena Resort Golf Course.
+Mirembe Villas, a residential development of upmarket apartments and condominiums, lies immediately east to the Serena Resort Golf Course.

-The Kajjansi–Munyonyo extension of the Entebbe–Kampala Expressway, passes through the neighbourhood in a general west to east direction, before it turns northeasterly to end at Munyonyo, thus forming patrt of the Kampala Southern Bypass Highway.
+The Kajjansi–Munyonyo extension of the Entebbe–Kampala Expressway passes through the neighbourhood in a general west to east direction, before it turns northeasterly to end at Munyonyo, thus forming part of the Kampala Southern Bypass Highway.

 Kigo Medium Security Prison is located on a peninsular, in the south-eastern part of the neighborhood.
 Plans to relocate the prison to make way for commercial development have not been implemented as of January 2019.